-- The Final Assembly File (Ready for .step export and upload)
+- The Final Assembly File (Ready for .stl export and upload)

 If a part is to be printed in a multi-material, then the part is designed in CAD as an assembly.
 Each section of the part that is to be printed in a different material is created as its own part file, then integrated into the final assembly to make the multi-material part.
 Note: mated parts in the assembly should be flush to surfaces, any gaps will fill with support material and cause cosmetic or mechanical errors.

-When the part is completed and ready for submission, Xometry recommends saving the assembly file as a single part with multiple bodies when uploading it to the instant quoting site.
-This allows all the parts to be contained and managed easily in a single file.
+When the part is completed and ready for submission, Xometry requires that the assembly file is saved as a single part file with multiple bodies.
+STL format is preferred, but we can also accept other formats such as sldprt, ipt, or STEP.
+Xometry does not accept assembly files.
+This allows all the parts to be contained and managed easily in a single part file.